1. What will I find out from this analysis?

 2. Do these reports tell me which diseases I am at a higher risk for?

-No. These reports do not focus on disease statistics based on SNPs.
+The Nutrition Genome Report does not focus on disease statistics based on SNPs.
 They do give you an understanding of how deficiency or toxicity may play a role in affecting gene function and certain health disorders that run in your family, and what you can actively do to decrease the probability of disease through the epigenetic application of diet, lifestyle

 4. Can you run the Nutrition Genome Report with the new V5 23andme raw data file?